 Is all material published in a peer reviewed journal considered peer reviewed?

 No. Peer reviewed only applies to research articles.
-Other material such as book reviews, editorials, and letters to the editor and not peer reviewed.
+Other material such as book reviews, editorials, opinion pieces and letters to the editor are not peer reviewed.

 What are the characteristics of a peer reviewed journal article?